Josh Lowe Player Props: Rays vs. Astros

-Josh Lowe -- 0-for-4 in his most recent game -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Jose Urquidy on the hill, on April 24 at 6:40 PM ET.
+The Tampa Bay Rays and Josh Lowe, who went 1-for-5 with an RBI last time in action, take on Luis Garcia and the Houston Astros at Tropicana Field, Tuesday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the White Sox.
+In his most recent game he had a one-hit showing (1-for-5) against the Astros.

 Josh Lowe Game Info & Props vs. the Astros